 Because the client and manager scores are so different at the start, we believe this shows how our clients lack self confidence.
 We are very happy that they post similar scores by the end.

-We are currently actively researching the impact of group based coaching compared to 1:1 coaching with our partners at the Hampshire County Council and City University, London.
+We are currently actively researching the impact of group based coaching and 1:1 coaching with Nancy Doyle’s doctoral research at City University, London.

-Nancy is also the Co-Convenor of the BPS Working Group looking at Neurodiversity and Employment.
+Nancy was the founder of the British Psychological Society Working Group looking at Neurodiversity and Employment.
 In collaboration with our peers we are looking at the impact of diagnostic assessments and workplace needs assessments on job security and performance management.